Docker Compose

 Terminology

-MidPoint uses terms that are quite common in the identity management field.
-However, it may be slightly confusing for people coming from other fields.
-The following list explains basic midPoint terms:
+MidPoint uses terminology that is common in the identity management field.
+The following list explains some of the elementary midPoint terms:

-• User means user record (profile) in the midPoint database.
-This data record usually contains unified data synchronized from source systems.
+• User means a user record (profile) in the midPoint database.
+This data record usually contains unified data synchronized with source systems.

 • Resource is a remote system that is connected to midPoint.
-It may be a source system that feeds data to midPoint.
-Or it may be a target system managed by midPoint.
+It can be a source system that feeds data to midPoint, or a target system managed by midPoint.

-• Account is a data structure (user profile) that resides on resource (source or target system).
-MidPoint reads data from accounts or manages the accounts.
+• Account is a data structure (user profile) that resides on a resource (source or target system).
+MidPoint reads data from accounts and manages them.

 • Role gives privileges to users.
-It may also specify what accounts a user should have on what resources .
+It may also specify what accounts a user should have in specific resources.

 Next Steps

-MidPoint will not do much on its own.
-We need to connect midPoint to a source or target system (a resource) to see it shine.
+MidPoint alone will not do much.
+You need to connect midPoint to a source or target system (a resource).
 However, midPoint is a very powerful and comprehensive system.
 There are many things that can be set up, customized, and adjusted when a new resource is connected to midPoint.
-The configuration may be somehow overwhelming for a new midPoint engineer.

-There are three great ways how to start learning about midPoint:
+There are some great ways to start learning about midPoint:

 First Steps Methodology Webinar Video

-• Video tutorials on Evolveum YouTube channel.
-There is a series of tutorials based on the book.
-There are also videos explaining various details of midPoint configuration and deployment.
+• Video tutorials on the Evolveum YouTube channel.
+There is a series of tutorials based on MidPoint Book, together with videos explaining various details of midPoint configuration and deployment.

 • MidPoint Book provides a general introduction to identity management.
 It explains how midPoint works, and provides examples, ideas, and tips for the midPoint configuration, deployment, and use.
 This is the book to learn about midPoint.
 It is freely available for online reading and downloading.